ceph/ceph.io/src/en/news/blog/2021/visual-regression-testing-ceph-dashboard/index.md

 This summer I worked with The Ceph Foundation under [Google Summer Of Code '21](https://summerofcode.withgoogle.com/how-it-works/) (GSoC) programme.

-So Google Summer of Code is a global program focused on bringing more student developers into open source software development.
+Google Summer of Code is a global program focused on bringing more student developers into open source software development.
 Students work with an open source organization on a 10 week programming project during their break from school.

 In this blog, I'll share my journey of completing the project "Visual Regression Testing of Ceph Dashboard".